python-botogram/botogram/docs/api/telegram.rst

       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to.
       :param object extra: An extra reply interface object to attach.

+   .. py:method:: send_audio(path, [duration=None, performer=None, title=None, reply_to=None, extra=None])

+      Send the audio track found in the *path* to the user.
+You may optionally specify the *duration*, the *performer* and the *title* of the audio track.
+If the audio track you're sending is in reply to another message, set *reply_to* to the ID of the other :py:class:`~botogram.Message`.
+      *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:

+      * :py:class:`botogram.ReplyKeyboardMarkup`
+      * :py:class:`botogram.ReplyKeyboardHide`
+      * :py:class:`botogram.ForceReply`

+      :param str path: The path to the audio track
+      :param int duration: The track duration, in seconds
+      :param str performer: The name of the performer
+      :param str title: The title of the track
+      :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
+      :param object extra: An extra reply interface object to attach

 .. py:class:: botogram.Chat